yun-jihyun/Weed-Classification/README.md

 ## Details

-The DeepWeeds dataset consists of 17,509 images capturing eight different weed species native to Australia in situ with neighbouring flora: Chinee apple (0), Lantana (1), Parkinsonia (2), Parthenium (3), Prickly acacia (4), rubber vine (5), siam weed (6), and snake weed (7).The data was sourced from a 2019 Nature study led by Alex Olsen, an expert in image processing for agricultural applications, highlighting the dataset’s reliability.
+The DeepWeeds dataset contains 17,509 images capturing eight distinct weed species native to Australia, photographed in situ alongside neighboring flora.
+These weed species include Chinee apple (0), Lantana (1), Parkinsonia (2), Parthenium (3), Prickly acacia (4), Rubber vine (5), Siam weed (6), and Snake weed (7).
+The dataset originates from a 2019 study published in Nature by Alex Olsen, a renowned expert in image processing for agricultural applications, ensuring high reliability and quality of the data.

+Project Structure
-Our project comprises 3 main sections:
+Our project is divided into three key sections:

+1. Data Preprocessing:
+- Addressing class imbalance using undersampling techniques.
-1. Data Preprocessing - Dealing with imbalanced data using undersampling.
-Preprocessing images by resizing, normalization, edge detection, feature extraction, and reducing dimensionality using PCA and LDA.
+- Preprocessing images by applying: Resizing and normalization, Edge detection to highlight critical features, Feature extraction, and dimensionality reduction using PCA (Principal Component Analysis) and LDA (Linear Discriminant Analysis).

+2. Model Training:
-2. Model Training - Linear Models(kNN, Random Forest and SVM) and CNNs.
+- Linear Models: k-Nearest Neighbors (kNN), Random Forest, and SVM.

-3. Model Evaluation - Visualizing the results using classification report and confusion matrix.
-Further evaluating the cnn model using the GradCAM.
+- Deep Learning Models: Convolutional Neural Networks (CNNs).

+3. Model Evaluation:
+- Classification reports and confusion matrices.
+- Advanced interpretability techniques like GradCAM to visualize CNN decision-making.

+This structured approach ensures thorough exploration of the dataset, robust model training, and insightful evaluation, paving the way for accurate weed classification and potential real-world applications in agricultural management.